A worklog from optimizing an NVFP4 grouped GEMM kernel for GPUMode's Blackwell competition.

 2. Pushing shorter experts to the end to fill holes and smooth out the tail.

-Persistent scheduling solves intra-launch assignment, but global work ordering still dictates how quickly the tail drains.
+Persistent scheduling solves intra-launch assignment, but the order of the global work queue still affects how quickly the tail drains.

-While v4 uses half2 stores for contiguous tiles, it still relies on normal C++ pointers and leaves instruction selection to the compiler.
+While v4 uses half2 stores for contiguous tiles, it still relies on normal C++ pointer stores and leaves instruction selection to the compiler.

-The winner uses inline PTX to emit 256-bit vector stores (st.global.v8.b32), writing 16 half values at once.
-This is made possible by the M-major layout, which allows threads to write large, aligned vectors without shared-memory transposes.
+The fastest kernel uses inline PTX to emit 256-bit vector stores (st.global.v8.b32), writing 16 half values at once.
+The M-major layout enables those aligned vector stores without shared-memory transposes.

 2asm volatile(